 CAPE is released under the Gnu Public License (GPL), which means that there are few restrictions on your right to copy, modify and distribute it.
 The detailed license conditions are set out in the file GPL, which is included in the distribution.

-If you do (plan to) modify or extend CAPE, I'd ask you to tell me about it, and ideally send me your modifications so that I can try to include them in the main system (or at least alert you if there is a problem with doing so).
+So if you do (plan to) modify or extend CAPE, I'd ask you to tell me about it, and ideally send me your modifications so that I can try to include them in the main system (or at least alert you if there is a problem with doing so).

 I'd like to know who has got a copy.
 I'd therefore I'd like you to tell me a little bit about yourself by filling in a simple form as you download the software.